Judge ends Hartford police consent decree despite concerns

 Sydney Schulman, a Hartford lawyer for the plaintiffs who has been involved in the case since 1969, said Monday that he was reviewing the ruling and would be contacting his clients about a possible appeal or other actions.

 “I was totally shocked by getting the opinion,” Schulman said.
-“I’m extremely concerned. … It’s always been the position of the … plaintiffs that the city of Hartford should have a police force that reflects the population of the city of Hartford, which is mostly minority.
+“I’m extremely concerned. … It’s always been the position of the … plaintiffs that the city of Hartford should have a police force that reflects the population of the city of Hartford, which is mostly minority.”

 “We need officers in Hartford who understand the culture and the community of color,” he said.
 “We need officers who understand the city, who are living in the city or have lived in the city.
 We need officers who are out on the street and can work with community residents in order to avoid the violence that we’ve seen.”